wildjosh/wildjosh.github.io/first_post/index.md

 # Welcome!

 Welcome to my new blogging site - joshops.co.uk.
-I’ll be blogging all about Azure, PowerShell, a bit of C#, and anything else I find interesting along the way.
+I’ll be blogging all about Azure and anything else I find interesting along the way.

 Follow me on [Twitter](<https://twitter.com/JoshWild18>) to keep up to date with all new posts.